tommynockers/tomnockolds/content/Reduce energy prices two ways with the “merit order effect”.md

 As the title of this post promises, the merit order effect can work in two ways.
 Most of the time, when people talk about the merit order effect, they are talking in the context of more renewables coming onto the grid, thereby pushing out more expensive (and dirtier) forms of generation.
 This works and has been shown to work, such as by Good Energy when they wrote that report.

-> In 2014, itis estimated that wind and solar reduced the wholesale cost of electricity by
+> In 2014, it is estimated that wind and solar reduced the wholesale cost of electricity by
 > £1.55 billion.
 >
 > **Good Energy, 2015**

 ## Less demand leads to lower prices for everybody (the second way)

 Notice how on the “dispatch model” charts, when more renewables come onto the grid, they push out the more expensive generators to the right.
-The demand point remains the same, but the price drops because the whole graph has been pushed out to the right, meaning where demand intesects with a generator will be with a lower-cost generator.
+The demand point remains the same, but the price drops because the whole graph has been pushed out to the right, meaning where demand intersects with a generator will be with a lower-cost generator.

 What if we were to simply reduce demand?
 Obviously, that has exactly the same effect.
 The intersection point is now with a lower cost generator and prices overall drop in the energy market.